 We are fortunate in having recruited many luminaries who represent various subjects epitomizing Lear’s career, including Zoology & Natural History, Crete, Corfu, Italy, Tennyson, Art, Literature & Poetry, Theatre and Knowsley.
 Please find below a list of all the members of the Society’s Advisory Council.

 We plan study days at Knowsley, where Lear’s first commissions emanated from the Earl of Derby, visits to museums and private collections and annual Art and Literature prizes to be offered to school children.
-We are pursuing at present a grant from the EEC to cover these costs and we are looking to employ a full time researcher who will keep the site in good order.
 Please email us for more information: firstname.lastname@example.org

 Derek E. Johns